Wilfrid Douglas

-After he undertook some linguistic studies at Sydney University, an opportunity arose in 1951 for the Douglas family to go to Ooldea on the Transline in South Australia to do language work with the UAM.
+After he undertook some linguistic studies at The University of Sydney, an opportunity arose in 1951 for the Douglas family to go to Ooldea on the Transline in South Australia to do language work with the UAM.
 Here he worked for the first time with speakers of the Western Desert Language and produced a phonology and grammar.
 A year later they moved to Warburton Ranges and during this time their second son Robert was born.
 It was here that he produced his works Introduction to the Western Desert Language (pub.
 Sydney Uni 1957) and his Illustrated Topical Dictionary of the Western Desert Language (1959).
 Wilf's concern for the establishment of an indigenous Church with a Bible in its own language became a central factor in his work, leading to the establishment in 1955 of the Western Desert Bible School and Translation Centre at Mt Margaret.

 In 1957 the family moved to Kalgoorlie and the following year Wilf established the UAM Language Department which he headed up for another 24 years, until the establishment of the Aboriginal-run Ngaanyatjarra Bible Project.
 The Language Department provided oversight of Bible translators in the Western Desert and Kimberley regions of Western Australia and led to opportunities for many hundreds of people in these regions to read and understand the Bible in their own language.

 Douglas continued his work with the Noongar language and in 1968 he published his The Aboriginal Languages of the South-West of Australia (AIAS press).

-He also carried out work in the Geraldton region on Wajarri (which he spelled 'Watjarri').
+He also carried out work in the Geraldton region on Wajarri (which he spelled 'Watjarri'), publishing a sketch grammar of the language in 1981.

 In 2002, the Bible Society in Australia presented him with the Elizabeth Macquarrie Award for his contribution to Bible translation.